FrankFK/FrankFK.github.io/_posts/2023-12-14-christmas-and-more.md

 ### It all began in Rome

 The origins of our calendar lie in Rome.
 In the [Republican calender](https://en.wikipedia.org/wiki/Roman_calendar) used in the centuries before Julius Caesar, the year began on March 1st.
-Unlike today, the Romans wanted their year to start with the beginning of spring.
-In other words, on the day when day and night are of equal length.
+Unlike today, the Romans wanted their year to begin on the day of [Spring equinox](https://en.wikipedia.org/wiki/March_equinox).
+This is the day on which day and night are the same length and [(astronomical) spring](https://en.wikipedia.org/wiki/Spring_(season)) begins in the northern hemisphere.

 ![Republican calendar used in the centuries before 45 BC](/assets/images/christmas/ancient.png)